 Do you want to sell your property?
 In order for your home to appeal to the widest range of potential buyers, it’s a good idea to identify its strengths and weaknesses.
 Every property is different.
 Your home might have beautiful windows and a state-of-the-art kitchen, but be in desperate need of a fresh coat of paint.
+Remember to book a property valuation today, to understand what your property could be worth.
 We’ve identified some common property weaknesses, and how you can turn them into strengths.

 The Fix: Outdated windows can show the age of your property, and even make it look out of date when it isn’t.
 Hanging new curtains is an easy way to update your property.
 Install a simple metal rod with decorative finials and hang a neutral curtain with metal rings.
 Your home will look like a magazine, and what was once a weakness has become a strength.